cintiadr/blog/content/post/secrets.md

 If you are committing secrets in clear text to a git repository or maintaining secrets manually, you start from here.

 The tools described here either push the secrets to their end location using the orchestrator (configuration management tool or CI/CD) or push the secrets to one of the _pulled secrets_ services.
+They are _offline_ tools, you run them only once during deployment.

 Even when used without other tools, this class of tools help us achieve a lot of interesting outcomes: